Christmas Color by Letter Worksheets

 Christmas is just around the corner, and what better way to get into the spirit than by doing some fun Christmas color by letter worksheets throughout the month of December?

 These preschool Christmas printables are a fun way to reinforce letter recognition and early literacy skills this time of year.
+Your little ones will have so much fun coloring in all the different pictures that they won’t even realize they’re learning simultaneously!

 You can print these out right now and get started on them today – there’s no need to wait until Christmas is here.
 Just grab some crayons and you’re good to go!